This is #2 in the Market Tremors series.

 Now, the final piece of the process is to print up all these materials I’ve compiled, together with any handwritten notes on the reports.
 I then do a very brief summary on the equities selection, such as dividend yield, Morningstar ratings and percentage of fair market value the equity is selling at, and a brief narrative overview, including PE ratios, value drivers, exposure to the US market, and/or other odds and sods.
 I do the same for my ETFs.

-Next we’ll look at “Rationale”, which will be published on Thursday.
+Next we’ll look at “Rationale”, which will be published next.